g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 It's as simple as that my friends.
 Don't include Drive letters, Don't include popular payload locations like `c:\users\public` and `c:\temp`.
 Just go with the old school ..\\..\\ routine and avoid all that altogether and convince Defender that you are in the right.
 Right?! 😸

+Also I should mention, the ..//..// goes from c:\windows\system32 -> c:\ root directory.
+Just create a folder of your choosing and place your .exe in it.

 All that's left now is to issue the final statement:

 `Start-Process "C:\Windows\System32\ComputerDefaults.exe"` and we're off to the races!
 Your .exe file you placed in the `Value` parameter will be executed without Defender yelling at you.

 I should probably also show you what I did as far as my payload goes.
-I kept it really simple.  `barney.exe` is just this simple C++ loader:
+I kept it really simple.  `barney.exe` is just a simple C++ loader.
+This is for demo purposes of course.
+In a realistic pentest scenario, you'd be substituting your actual C2 implant in the `Value` field:

 ```cpp